VocabHunter/vocabhunter.github.io/about.md

 permalink: /about/
 weight : 1
 ---

+VocabHunter is a system to help learners of foreign languages.

-VocabHunter is Open Source Software, published under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The system is Open Source Software, published under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the [download](/download) page for details on how to dowload and run the system.

 [Adam Carroll](https://github.com/AdamCarroll/) is the principal author of VocabHunter.